Loneliness Defined My 20s. Now I'm Happier Than Ever

 Having a core group of friends in your 20s who you see almost every day is a defining facet of the media I grew up on.
 It inadvertently shaped what I expected my life to look like.
 My inability to meet that expectation led to a gnawing loneliness.

 It doesn’t help that I never seemed to have a core friend group growing up.
 At school and university, I floated happily between more clearly defined cliques, embracing the opportunity to get along with as many people as possible without giving up my ability to be on my own.
-I have always rather done things entirely on my own terms, preferring my own company on an errand to having to negotiate others’ opinions.
+I have always preferred to do things entirely on my own terms, choosing my own company on an errand over having to negotiate others’ opinions.
 I enjoyed life better that way.
 But it meant that I built up anxiety about reaching out to people when I did want to see others.
-This, I realised in therapy later, was a blatant fear of rejection.
-But I was years away from that realisation.
+This, I realized in therapy later, was a blatant fear of rejection.
+But I was years away from that realization.
 Instead, I graduated from university and moved into a phase of life where I could no longer easily bounce between those core groups.
 I was just drifting.

 Advertisement